-Portable IM connectivity device connects to 802.11b/g wireless home networks or public wi-fi hotspots
+Portable IM connectivity device connected to 802.11b/g wireless home networks or public wi-fi hotspots

-The new Zipit Wireless Messenger is a low-cost portable IM device that connects to 802.11b/g wireless home networks or free hotspots and enables teens to chat away with no service fee.
-Priced at $99.99, Zipit is way to get kids off the phone and the family PC to talk to their friends in as many conversations as they like.
-Zipit Wireless Messenger supports the most popular instant messaging services and allows users to enjoy secure, uninterrupted connectivity to online friends.
+In 2004, the Zipit Wireless Messenger was a low-cost portable IM device that connectd to 802.11b/g wireless home networks or free hotspots and enabled teens to chat away with no service fee.
+Priced at $99.99, Zipit was way to get kids off the phone and the family PC to talk to their friends in as many conversations as they like.
+Zipit Wireless Messenger supported the most popular instant messaging services and allowed users to enjoy secure, uninterrupted connectivity to online friends.

-In addition to supporting multiple IM protocols simultaneously, Zipit Wireless Messenger supports upgrades for playback of streaming music and customized fonts, sounds, and emoticons.
+In addition to supporting multiple IM protocols simultaneously, Zipit Wireless Messenger supported upgrades for playback of streaming music and customized fonts, sounds, and emoticons.